-A 3-layer back-propagation (BP) artificial neural network technique (ANN) was used for interpolation on each pollen site (Caudill and Butler, 1992).
-Five input variables (latitude, longitude, elevation, annual precipitation, annual temperature) and one output variable (biome scores) have been chosen in ANN for the modern vegetation.
+A three-layer back-propagation (BP) artificial neural network (ANN) technique was used for interpolation on each pollen site (Caudill and Butler, 1992).
+Five input variables (latitude, longitude, elevation, annual precipitation, annual temperature) and one output variable (biome scores) have been chosen in ANN for modern vegetation.
 The ANN has been calibrated on the training set, and its performance has been evaluated on the verification set (20%, randomly extracted from the total sets).
-After a series of training run, the lowest verification error is obtained with 5 neurons in the hidden layer after 10000 iterations.
-In our study, at each pollen site, we firstly applied the biomization method to get the biome scores for both present-day and MH.
-The anomalies between past (6 ka) and modern vegetation indices (biome scores) was then interpolated to the $0.2\times0.2^{\circ}$ grid resolution by applying the ANN.
-After that, the modern grid values are added to the values of the grid of palaeo-anomalies to provide gridded paleo-biome indices.
-Finally, the biome with the highest index is attributed to each grid point.
-This ANN method is more efficient than many other techniques on the condition that the results are validated by independent data sets, and therefore, it has been widely applied in paleoclimatology (Guiot et al., 1996; Peyron et al., 1998).
-The schematic diagram of ANN (Figure S1) can be found in Supplementary Information.
+After a series of training runs, the lowest verification error is obtained with five neurons in the hidden layer after 10000 iterations.
+In our study, at each pollen site, we first applied the biomization method to get the biome scores for both the present day and the MH.
+The anomalies between past (6 ka) and modern vegetation indices (biome scores) were then interpolated to the $0.2 \times 0.2^{\circ}$ grid resolution by applying the ANN.
+After that, the modern grid values were added to the values of the grid of paleo-anomalies to provide gridded paleo-biome indices.
+Finally, the biome with the highest index was attributed to each grid point.
+This ANN method is more efficient than many other techniques on the condition that the results are validated by independent datasets, and therefore it has been widely applied in paleoclimatology (Guiot et al., 1996; Peyron et al., 1998).
+The schematic diagram of ANN (Fig. S1) can be found in the Supplement.